hoepeyemi/coxy/frontend/COMPLETE_HYDRATION_FIXES_SUMMARY.md

 3. **Continue development** with the established patterns
 4. **Apply the same principles** to any new components

-The Iris application is now fully stable with zero hydration errors across all components! 🚀
+The Coxy application is now fully stable with zero hydration errors across all components! 🚀